Pazemo/docs/source/index.html.md

 <?php
 // Secure - this will fail when an invalid HTTPS certificate is returned.
 // Such failure is not normal and most likely means there is something
-// in-between you and Wise, intercepting communications.
+// in-between you and Pazemo, intercepting communications.
 $ch = curl_init();
 curl_setopt($ch, CURLOPT_SSL_VERIFYHOST, 1);
 curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, 1);
-curl_setopt($ch, CURLOPT_URL, 'https://api.transferwise.com');
+curl_setopt($ch, CURLOPT_URL, 'https://api.stg.pazemo.com');

 // Insecure - do not do this.
 This will not validate certificates and